Proven-Paradox/shaper-system/Handbook.md

 **First to Act** [Ambusher]
 Increase your Initiative modifier by your Hero Tier.
 Also, you gain Boon 2 on Initiative rolls.

-**Follow Up** [Dervish]
-If you strike a foe with an Attack or Spell, mark that foe for a Follow Up.
-If you strike a marked foe again in the same round, you deal additional damage equal to your Finesse (after Multipliers are applied).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Finesse each Hero Tier (so Finesse x 2 at Hero Tier 2, Finesse x 3 at Hero Tier 3, and so on).

 **Hit and Run** [Harrier]
 When you use a melee range Attack, you can move one square as part of the Attack.
 You can do this before or after making the Attack.

-**One Against Many** [Dervish]
-When you strike a foe for the first time in a round with a single target Attack or Spell, you gain a point of One Against Many.
-If you attack a different target in the same round, you increase your Physical or Mental Attack by your One Against Many stacks.

-**Safe Strike** [Harrier]
-If you have Cover or are in the same space as an ally who has Taunt, any damage you deal on your turn is increased by your Finesse (after applying multipliers).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Finesse each Hero Tier (so Finesse x 2 at Hero Tier 2, Finesse x 3 at Hero Tier 3, and so on).

 ## Tough Lessons
 These are techniques and traits that help a hero take hits for the team or punish foes for attacking them.